knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Implementing a DELETE Endpoint**
    - Removing resources with the DELETE method and handling responses.

+1. **HTTP Status Codes and Customizing Responses**
+   - Customizing HTTP status codes to reflect different outcomes, like success and error states.

 1. **Implementing a Service Layer Using Dependency Injection**
     - Refactoring business logic into services and injecting them into controllers.